 This article will help you read and understand your pathology report for poorly differentiated neuroendocrine carcinoma of the colon.
+This diagnosis includes small cell carcinoma and large cell carcinoma.

 by Ipshita Kak MD FRCPC, updated on August 6, 2020